IMDA’s Nationwide E-Invoicing Network Initiative

 IndSights Research wanted to find out about the sentiments of businesses about the E-invoicing initiative.
 We found that:

-- 71% would recommend to business partners
+- 71 percent would recommend to business partners

 According to IMDA, many companies issue invoices by extracting the data from their accounting/ERP systems, format them and send them via paper or email.
 The buyer will then need to manually enter or scan the information into their own systems.
 This process is time-consuming and error prone.